pulumi/registry/themes/default/content/registry/packages/aws/installation-configuration.md

 ### Get your credentials

 First, make sure you have an IAM user in [the AWS console][iam-user-console] with **Programmatic access** and ensure it has sufficient permissions to deploy and manage your program's resources.
-If you know the precise resource types you wish to create and delete, we recommend restrciting your IAM user's access to just those types.
+If you know the precise resource types you wish to create and delete, we recommend restricting your IAM user's access to just those types.

 You'll also need [an access key][iam-manage-keys] for your user.
 There are two parts to each key, which you'll see in the IAM console after you create it: